Barath71/MTBS/README.md

 - Integrated MySQL for storing user data, movie listings, booking details, and schedule management
 - Focused on usability, maintainability, and clear code structure

-## 📷 Screenshots

-> _Include images or GIFs here of the homepage, movie list, and booking confirmation screen if available._

 ## ⚙️ Setup Instructions